raganwald/Katy/README.md

 To recap, when you use `.K`:

-1. You can give any built-in method either "fluent" (return the receiver) semantics, and;
+1. You can give any built-in method "fluent" (return the receiver) semantics, and;
 2. You can make any function into something that can be called like a method, making your code read more naturally and allowing you to extend classes without opening up their prototypes.

 ## .T